-Also on this computer is a very extensive collection of rock and roll music from the last 5 decades or more.
-I’m taking about 200-400 cd’s / vinyls that have been imported into a large raid array existing in this workstation.
+This computer is also an extensive collection of rock and roll music from the last five decades or more.
+I’m talking about 200-400 CDs / vinyl that have been imported into a large raid array existing in this workstation.
 I always take a weekly differential backup of what has changed and try to take a monthly full backup.
 My important documents also get back up on a more regular basis.

 I had one form of backup and now have learned the hard way that one is not enough.
 You always have to test your backup if it is critical to you.
 One of the storage drives in my raid array crashed, taking with it about 100 CDs worth of that imported music.